As today’s workforce continues to evolve, the skills gap has become a growing concern for businesses and employees alike.

 In a recent report from McKinsey, 87 percent of companies surveyed claimed they currently have skill gaps or will have them within the next two years.

-Those findings were backed up by another study from Gartner, in which they report: “HR leaders are finding it increasingly difficult to quickly find and develop talent with the most in-demand skills, yet 58 percent of the workforce needs new skills to get their jobs done.”
+Those findings were backed up by another study from Gartner, in which they report: “HR leaders are finding it increasingly difficult to find and develop talent with the most in-demand skills quickly, yet 58 percent of the workforce needs new skills to get their jobs done.”

-Accelerated advances in technology, shifts in the job market, and lack of education and training opportunities are the primary drivers of today’s job skills gap.
+Accelerated technological advances, shifts in the job market, and lack of education and training opportunities are the primary drivers of today’s job skills gap.

-Technology and automation are evolving at rapid paces, and employers need workers who can adapt to new skills and technologies quickly in order to stay competitive.
+Technology and automation are evolving at rapid paces, and employers need workers who can adapt to new skills and technologies quickly to stay competitive.

 This means job seekers need up-to-date skills to keep up with the changes.
 But, training and resources are not always readily available to help close this gap.
-And as workplaces evolve, some roles are becoming redundant due to automation or obsolete with advances in artificial intelligence (AI).
+And as workplaces evolve, some roles become redundant due to automation or obsolete with advances in artificial intelligence (AI).

 Shifting job markets also add to the skills gap.
 For example, growth in certain industries, such as green industries, outpaces other sectors, leading employers to seek more specialized skills and knowledge.
 If job seekers don’t have or cannot maintain new skills, they may find their skills are no longer relevant.